Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Next Stop, Ezekiel

-Back at the 7100′ saddle, we rounded the ridge and made a rising traverse to just east of Ezekiel.
-Then we traverse a short way west to reach this minor bump on the ridgeline.
+We rounded the ridge at the 7100′ saddle and traversed to the east of Ezekiel.
+Then we backtracked a short way west to reach the minor bump on the ridgeline.
 But its sheer north side looked quite impressive from Elija Ridge.

-I looked at the high point several hundred feet east, and it seemed taller, of course.
+I looked at the high point several hundred feet east, and it seemed taller.
 But whatever, We only stayed a few minutes on top because we still had one more place to visit.
 So onward to Beebe Mountain, today’s final goal!

 See more trip photos here.

-Going to Beebe Mountain, we first went back to the 6350′ saddle above Stillwell Creek.
-Then we proceeded to climb up to Point 7026 via its southwest ridge.
-We encountered krummholz lower on the crest.
+We returned to the 6350′ saddle above Stillwell Creek to reach Beebe Mountain.
+Then we proceeded to go up to the bouldered Point 7026 via the southwest ridge.
+We came upon lots of annoying krummholz lower on the crest.

-From the bouldered Point 7026, I saw that we couldn’t go down the short drop-off on the north.
-So we poked around the west side and found a narrow ramp to bypass the cliffs.
-Then it was a long but smooth ridge walk.
+From Point 7026, I realized we couldn’t go down the short drop-off on the north.
+So we poked around the west and found a narrow ramp to bypass the cliffs.
+Then it was a long but smooth ridge walk over to our goal.

 See more trip photos here.